mizuharaa/SeroAI/README.md

-# SeroAI — Real-Time Deepfake Defense Copilot
+# SeroAI — Real-Time Deepfake Defense Copilot by Daniel Tran

 Pull signal-level evidence out of video files, fuse it with a supervised model, and ship trustworthy verdicts without ever leaving your device.